dparksports/time-theory/README.md

-# non-existaant time theory
+# Non Existant Time Theory
-Mental model of Non-existant Time Theory
+Notes of Non-existant Time Theory.

 # Observations
 1. Time does not exists.